-I recently treated my Marantz 125 AM/FM Stereo Tuner to a very careful alignment and upgrade.
-This beautiful tuner, with upgraded power supply and output buffer, is easily the best sounding tuner I have had the pleasure of listening to.
+I recently treated my Marantz 125 AM/FM Stereo Tuner to a careful alignment and upgrade.

 More pictures below and if you would like to know more, let me know via the contact page.